 They have only been using this salt for a short period, so we have been able to give them the right advice and clean out their cabinet and brine system.
 The black build-up in the bottom of the brine system is very damaging to block salt softeners that operate on a pure brine solution.
-The reason it is so damaging is that it coats the plastics of the softener with a marine slime, impacting the ability of the softener to work.
+It is so damaging because it coats the plastics of the softener with a marine slime, impacting the ability of the softener to work.

-Once again, if you are in any doubt, Hydroworks offer a FREE Health Check, so if you are unsure if you need this to be done, you are more than welcome to ask us to come and check your softener for you and give you the best advice.
+Once again, if you are in doubt, Hydroworks offer a FREE Health Check; you are more than welcome to ask us to come and check your softener for you and give you the best advice.

 Tablet Salt for softeners

 As mentioned previously above, single-cylinder softener manufacturers have tended not to comment on the type of salt that is suitable for their softeners; for many years, Hydroworks have used a Marine Grade A & B salt in those softeners without any degradation to the quality of softened water or any obvious damage to the machines.

 We have noted, however, that as water softeners become more popular across Britain and Europe, there are many more imported salts entering the UK as companies jump into the salt manufacturing fray, and this has inevitably seen a direct link to a degrading of salt quality.

 Tablet salt comes in both easy-to-lift 10kg bags and 25kg bags.
 The smaller 10kg bags cost slightly more, but the convenience often outweighs the small price differential between those and the larger 25kg bags.